ALEXANDRA FEUSI | MUNCHIES ART CLUB

 I ASKED ALEXANDRA A COUPLE OF QUESTIONS AND THIS IS WHAT SHE ANSWERED:

-When and how did you realise that you are an artist?
+When and how did you realize that you are an artist?

 Who are your favorite artists?

 I admire many artists for their work and their personality, but I could not name one who has influenced my own work, because I get my inspiration from life, daily situations, curiosities, for example overlapping shadows, urine stains in the streets, construction sites, different kinds of materials, light effects at a party, people in the street,…

 But I really admire the work of Pipilotti Rist.
 I wouldn't say that her work inspires my own, but I think she is an amazing woman and is kind of a role model in a way, because she is a strong, confident woman, who has achieved international renown and success with her work.

 I would like to have her as a friend and mentor and that is when Marcel Duchamp comes to my mind.

 He seems to have been a very interesting, intelligent and openminded person with a lot of humor.
 I would have liked to have shared a few glasses of wine and philosophized with him.

 I would buy the artwork of my friends, they create wonderful art and I would love to support them.

 Everywhere, but mostly at my Studio.
 It's a tiny room, I got from the Academy of Fine Arts in Vienna.